Tax Deadlines In 2020

 September 15: Estimated quarterly tax payments for Q3 2020 are due.

 September 15: Extended deadline for calendar-year partnerships and S corporations.

 September 30: Extended deadline for estate and trust income tax returns is today.

 October, November, & December Tax Deadlines

-October 15: Expat tax returns on extension are also due today.
+October 15: Expat tax returns with extensions are also due this day.

 December 1: Start considering making end-of-year tax moves: revisit your charitable donations, retirement savings accounts, and more.

 That’s a lot of deadlines… We know it’s hard to stay on top of taxes alone, so that’s why we’re here to help.
 Get matched with a tax professional at Block Advisors in your area who specializes in your unique needs and can help you file all of the appropriate forms on time!